Investing in the stock market can be an excellent way to grow long-term wealth.

 Diversifying (through stock funds) and holding investments long term is the safest, least precarious way to invest.

 Though investing in the stock market can seem complicated, it doesn’t have to be.
-With lots of user-friendly, online investing options, getting started is easier than ever.
+With lots of user-friendly, online brokers and investing options, getting started is easier than ever.

 Article written by Amanda